klizhentas/notes/culture.md

 ## How it all can go wrong

-Many times I have personally encountered the company culture go wrong and leading to strange and unintended consequences.
+Several times I have personally encountered the company culture go wrong and leading to strange and unintended consequences.

 One of the companies I worked at declared that it treated every employee as "Friends and family".
 This core value did not work at all when company had to set a round of layoffs.
 Who fires their friends and family when things go bad?
 This tells me that while being well intentioned this value did not work at all in a professional setting when company has sometimes to fire people who underperform and reward high performers - things not compatible with "family and friends" value at all.